 The book will appeal to students, scholars, and practitioners of risk and environmental communication studies.

 Table of Contents

 Jia Dai is an associate professor at the School of Journalism and Communication, Tsinghua University, China.
-Her research interests include environmental communication, new media and social transformation.
+Her research interests include environmental and risk communication, new media and social transformation.

-Fanxu Zeng is an associate professor at the School of Journalism and Communication, Tsinghua University.
+Fanxu Zeng is an associate professor at the School of Journalism and Communication, Tsinghua University, China.
 His research areas are political communication, media and civil society, and environmental communication.